vestalux/sljekyll/health/links/index.md

 	<li><a href="http://www.livewellsuffolk.org.uk">Live Well Suffolk</a> - Valuable practical advice, guidance and courses to improve your physical wellbeing</li>
 	<li><a href="http://www.lofty-heights.org">Lofty Heights</a> - Loft clearing and decluttering service in Suffolk to improve wellbeing</li>
 	<li><a href="http://www.nsft.nhs.uk/Our-services/Pages/Service-Search-Results.aspx">Norfolk and Suffolk Foundation NHS Trust</a> - Find out about inpatient and community services</li>
-	<li><a href="http://www.ipswich-waterfront.co.uk/place/the-phoenix-project-ipswich/">Phoenix Project</a> - Supportive group that meets in Ipswich with details on how to get in touch</li>
+	<li><a href="http://infolink.suffolk.gov.uk/kb5/suffolk/infolink/service.page?id=p8orsprFAcw">The Phoenix Project Club</a> - Supportive group that meets in Ipswich with details on how to get in touch</li>
 	<li><a href="http://www.steppingstonescommunity.com">Stepping Stones</a> - Community support, decluttering services and much more</li>
 	<li><a href="http://infolink.suffolk.gov.uk/kb5/suffolk/infolink/home.page">Suffolk Infolink</a> - Community based database from Suffolk County Council</li>
 	<li><a href="http://www.suffolkmind.org.uk/">Suffolk Mind</a> - Website for mental health charity with opportunities to improve mental wellbeing in Suffolk</li>